nishantvarma/dotfiles/README.md

 [The above information can be represented as an outline.]

-Dispatch opening, viewing etc. to file types by having a folder in bin.
+Dispatch opening, viewing etc., to file types by having a folder in bin.

 Autogenerate outlines.